MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

 ## 3. Install the latest version of Terraform

-Cloud Shell automatically updates to the latest version of Terraform within a couple of weeks of each release.
-However, if you need the most recent version sooner, this section shows you how download and install the most recent version of Terraform.
+Cloud Shell automatically updates to the latest version of Terraform within a couple of weeks of its release.
+However, if you need the most recent version sooner, this section shows you how download and install the current version of Terraform.

 1. Verify the current version of Terraform.